Documentation

 To connect a GitHub personal account or organization to the FastStore WebOps app, follow these steps:

 1. Click Connect with GitHub.
-A new browser tab will open on the side for you to integrate the app with GitHub.
+A new browser tab will open so you can integrate the app with GitHub.

-If you are not logged in to your GitHub account, in the new tab, you will be asked to log in.
+If you're not logged in to your GitHub account, in the new tab, you will be asked to log in.
 Then, you can continue to the next step.

-2. Once you are logged in to your GitHub account, choose the organization or your personal account you want to install the app.
-You will be redirected to the Settings page on GitHub.
+2. Once you're logged in to your GitHub account, choose the organization or personal account where you want to install the app.
+You'll be redirected to the Settings page on GitHub.

-Once you define the GitHub organization, you cannot change it later.
+Once you define the GitHub organization, you won't be able to change it later.

 3. In Repository access, choose one of the following options: All repositories from the organization or Only select repositories.